tbrumue/tbrumue.github.io/_pages/about.md

 - 🖇 [ORCID](https://orcid.org/0009-0007-7319-1142)

 **What Else?**
-- 📽️ [Science slam](https://youtu.be/JFSeshpIkeE?feature=shared): A talk in German about heat pumps I gave.
+- 📽️ [Science slam](https://youtu.be/JFSeshpIkeE?feature=shared): A talk about heat pumps I gave in German.
-- 🎹 [Caleijdo](http://caleijdo.com/) and [Parole Emil](https://open.spotify.com/intl-de/artist/6EPS4pFwPP7drXKmSGtjQ9): My musical side projects that I mostly invest my free time in.
+- 🎹 [Caleijdo](http://caleijdo.com/) and [Parole Emil](https://open.spotify.com/intl-de/artist/6EPS4pFwPP7drXKmSGtjQ9): My musical side projects, in which I invest most of my free time.
-- 📰 ["Nebenbei"](http://jonathanbrunner.com/category/nebenbei-1/): A photo and lyric magazine I made with a close friend.
+- 📰 ["Nebenbei"](http://jonathanbrunner.com/category/nebenbei-1/): A photo and lyric magazine which I created with a close friend.
 - 📊 [Research proposal website](http://make-information-tactile.com): An idea about making information tactile that I had a while ago.

 ---